GustavsC/Monocycle-processor/README.md

 # Monocycle Processor
-Monocycle processor (32 bits) in riscv architecture, made in VHDL and running in the GHDL 0.33 environment.
+Monocycle processor (32 bits) in MIPS architecture, made in VHDL and running in the GHDL 0.33 environment.
 Inspired in the processor LEGv8.
 ## VHDL description of a monocycle processor

   - Data memory are not included in VHD files, it is inserted as ram.dat in testbench(completeProcessor_tb.vhd)